-Thematically, my artistic explorations are based around the unraveling of personal experiences and inquiries that I feel have a potential for larger societal relevance.
-These themes are reactive to my experience in the world, navigating the continual search for identity and connection.
+Thematically, my choreographic explorations are based around the unraveling of personal experiences and inquiries that I feel have a potential for larger societal relevance.
 Accessibility is a leading value in my work and I meticulously research ways in which stories can be told, understood, and interpreted.
 I approach creation as a communicative study, taking movements from naturalistic forms such as body language and pantomime and abstracting into an eclectic movement vocabulary.
-By providing a natural base to my movement, my work becomes more relatable and relevant to the human experience.
-I create because I believe a powerful statement backed by an audience connection creates a vessel for deeper meaning and change.
-I am interested in how my work can appeal to diverse audiences, ultimately choreographing the act of coming together.
+By providing a natural base to my movement, my work becomes a visceral expression of the human experience.
+I create because I believe a powerful statement backed by an audience connection creates a vessel for deeper meaning and change - ultimately choreographing the act of coming together.

-Alyssa Brutlag is an award-winning choreographer based in Seattle.
-She received a BFA in Dance from Western Michigan University where she performed works by Aszure Barton, Rennie Harris, Kate Skarpetowska, Joshua Manculich, and Jeremy Blair and was a company member with the Pat Graney Dance Company and Western Dance Project under the direction of Whitney Moncrief.
-Alyssa holds special interest in choreography and collaboration.
-In 2018 she was awarded the Maggie Allesee Choreogaphy Award through the Michigan Dance Council.
-She has been commissioned by Jean Anne Ryan Productions and the Young Dancers Initiative.
-Alyssa also initiated the first ever collaborative arts capstone at Western Michigan University, where she co-choreographed and directed Wisteria, a multi-disciplinary, evening-length work which was awarded grant funding.
-Her other work has been presented at venues such as Western Michigan University, Gibney in New York City, ACDA East-Central Regional Conference, Boston Contemporary Dance Festival, Detroit Dance City Festival, 12 Minutes Max in Seattle, RAD Fest in Kalamazoo, Dance Shorts: College Film Festival at Arizona State University and has been supported by The Arts Commission.
+Alyssa Brutlag is a dancer, teacher, and award-winning choreographer based in Toledo, Ohio.
+She received a BFA in Dance from Western Michigan University.
+Alyssa has performed works by Aszure Barton, Rennie Harris, Kate Skarpetowska, Joshua Manculich, and Jeremy Blair and was a company member with the Pat Graney Dance Company and Western Dance Project under the direction of Whitney Moncrief.
+In 2018 she was awarded the Maggie Allesee Choreography Award through the Michigan Dance Council.
+Alyssa has been commissioned by the Young Dancers Initiative and served as the assistant choreographer for “Curtain Up! on Broadway” by Jean Ann Ryan Productions.
+Her choreographic work has been presented at venues such as Western Michigan University, Gibney in New York City, ACDA East-Central Regional Conference, Boston Contemporary Dance Festival, Detroit Dance City Festival, 12 Minutes Max in Seattle, RAD Fest in Kalamazoo, Dance Shorts: College Film Festival at Arizona State University and has been supported by The Arts Commission.